 Location:

-This well-known species is native to Europe, Northern Africa, and West Asia and now grows throughout most temperate climates worldwide.Ā
+This well-known species is native to Europe, Northern Africa, and West Asia and now grows throughout most temperate climates worldwide.

 What are the benefits of St. John's wort?

-If you’re not a forager, you can find this herb as a tincture in health food stores, pharmacies, and online thru Amazon.
-As mentioned earlier, this herb grows naturally in the wild and can easily be identified and foraged for use in your own herbal remedies.Ā Learn how to make a tincture here.Ā Ā
+If you’re not into foraging, you can find this herb as a tincture in health food stores, pharmacies, and online through Amazon.
+For those interested in foraging, this herb grows naturally in the wild and can be identified and harvested for your own herbal preparations.
+Learn how to make a tincture here.

-If purchasing herbs, I highly recommend Mountain Rose Herbs (yes, I am an affiliate).Ā
+If purchasing herbs, I highly recommend Mountain Rose Herbs (yes, I am an affiliate).

 Saint John’s wort plant for skin:

-To use for skin, the Saint John’s wort plant is infused in a carrier oil that can then be used as is, or as a base for lotions, creams, balms, ointments, and salves.Ā
+To use Saint John’s Wort plant for skin care, it is typically infused in a carrier oil.
+This infusion can be applied directly to the skin or used as a base for making lotions, creams, balms, ointments, and salves.

 Precautions: